We’re gonna go out on a limb and guess that your brand is, at least in some way, active on social media.

 As Facebook reports, the next big thing or social media marketing trends in social commerce is selling via live video.

 Though only 47% of all consumers say they would buy a product through a live video feed, this number shifts to 55% for millennials, and 62% for Gen-Z consumers.
 As younger digital natives come of age, social commerce via live video will almost certainly become more prevalent as a social media marketing trend in 2022.
+There are also now social media management for businesses which are becoming popular.

 (Keep video content marketing in mind; we’ll be back to it soon enough.)